US FWS Charles H. Gilbert: 1970–1973

 On 30 January 1970, Charles H. Gilbert set out on her 117th cruise, bound for the waters of the Samoan Islands, where she was tasked with conducting inshore and offshore tuna surveys in the area.
 She carried with her a load of threadfin shad for use as live bait; although over 75 percent of them died during the 10-day voyage from Honolulu to Samoa, the survivors proved useful as bait.
 She recorded water temperatures from the surface to a depth of 300 m using expendable and mechanical bathythermographs, finding a thermocline off Samoa at a depth of 28 to 70 m and usually between 30 and 60 m.
 During her offshore survey, she used pole-and-line methods to catch 1,075 skipjack ranging in weight from 4 to 17 lb, 160 yellowfin ranging from 2.5 to 60 lb, and a few other fish; she tagged and released some of her catch.
 While trolling, she caught 46 skipjack, 30 yellowfin, 31 kawakawa, two mahi-mahi, and a shortbill spearfish.
 During her inshore survey, she focused on bait fish in American Samoa and Western Samoa.
 In American Samoa, she found bait fishing conditions at Tafuna Bay, Alofau Bay, and Fagasā bay poor and bait fish scarce, so she caught bait only in Pago Pago Harbor, where over eight days she found Indian mackerel most abundant – although difficult to keep alive in her bait tanks due to oxygen deficiency – followed by the sardine Sardinella melanura and bigeye scad.
 In Western Samoa, her bait survey was confined to Apia Harbor, where she caught silverside and sardines, the former dying quickly in her bait well but the latter surviving and useful as live bait.
 She returned to Kewalo Basin on 14 April 1970.

 On 3 October 1970, a major reorganization of United States Government scientific agencies in which the new National Oceanic and Atmospheric Administration (NOAA) was created within the United States Department of Commerce.
-As part of the reorganization, what had been the Bureau of Commercial Fisheries in the USFWS was abolished and its vessels, facilities, and personnel were transferred to the newNational Marine Fisheries Service (NMFS), a component of NOAA.
+As part of the reorganization, what had been the Bureau of Commercial Fisheries in the USFWS was abolished and its vessels, facilities, and personnel were transferred to the new National Marine Fisheries Service (NMFS), a component of NOAA.
 Charles H. Gilbert thus spent her final years of government service under the NMFS as NOAAS Charles H. Gilbert.

 Neither the USFWS or the NMFS published further accounts of Charles H. Gilbert′s cruises after the completion of her 117th cruise in April 1970, although the September–October 1972 edition of Commercial Fisheries Review reported that either before or during August 1972 she had used electronic "beeper" tags to track four blue marlin for up to 5 1/2 hours.